Lewis Hamilton joins ownership group of NFL franchise Denver Broncos

 Seven-time Formula 1 world champion Lewis Hamilton has joined the ownership group of the Denver Broncos, the NFL franchise announced on Tuesday.

-The Mercedes F1 driver is the latest to join the Broncos ownership, following former US Secretary of State Condoleezza Rice.
+The Mercedes F1 driver is the latest to join the Broncos' ownership, following former US Secretary of State Condoleezza Rice last month.

 The Broncos and the Walton-Penner family, led by Walmart heir Rob Walton, in June entered into a purchase and sale agreement for the takeover of the team in a deal reportedly worth $4.65 billion, a record for an American sports franchise.